WillemD61/Marstek-Venus-plugin/README.md

 # This plugin was not tested in a multi-system environment.
 Only one Marstek Venus A was available for testing.

+Note on Marstek Venus E the default Open API port seems to be 28416 instead of 30000.
+This can be configured in the startup page of the Domoticz plugin.</br>

+To find out whch port on your system is used, you can use the following command on a Linux system:</br>
+sudo nmap -sUV IPaddress -p 28000-30000</br>
+of courses replacing IPaddress with your real IP address of the Marstek battery.</br>
+It will scan the defined range and report back which port is open.</br>

 # Observations on the Marstek Open Api specification:
 1) The specification includes reference to ID and SRC, maybe for multi-system environments, but that is not clear.
 2) par 3.2.1 : the wifi response also includes a wifi_mac field